alexk-1998/spectral-analysis-tools/README.md

 # Known Issues / Future Improvements

-If a user toggles off a particular curve-type in the plot, then plots new data, the new data may not be shown until toggled back on.
-In the future, clearing will reset the plot to it's default state to avoid this behaviour.

 If a user toggles off raw-data while tool-data is shown, the tool-data curve colours will change between toggle states.

 Band analytics are sent to stdout and may not be visible by the user.
 Analytics will be integrated into the GUI in the future.